dimitrisvatidis/rifffinder/README.md

 3. Configure environment variables:
    - Create a `appsettings.json` file in the `rest-api` directory based on the `appsettings.example.json`.

-4. Apply migrations and seed the database:
+4. Create a database called rifffinder in your SQL server and apply migrations and seed the database:
    ```bash
    dotnet ef database update
    dotnet run --seed